lorenzo-stoakes/linux-vm-notes/fundamentals.md

 ## Basics

-* Here I'll go over some fundamental principles without referencing any code so we have a basis to work with once we start digging in to the kernel.
+* In this section I go over some fundamental principles without referencing any code so we have a basis to work with once we start digging in to the kernel.
+I intentionally don't go into too much detail here.

+* This content will likely be duplicated elsewhere when we start digging into things further.

 ### Virtual memory